ietf-wg-acme/acme/draft-ietf-acme-acme.md

-The TLS with Server Name Indication (TLS SNI) validation method proves control over a domain name by requiring the client to configure a TLS server referenced by the DNS A and AAAA resource records under the domain name to respond to specific connection attempts utilizing the Server Name Indication extension
+The TLS with Server Name Indication (TLS SNI) validation method proves control over a domain name by requiring the client to configure a TLS server referenced by the DNS A and AAAA resource records for the domain name to respond to specific connection attempts utilizing the Server Name Indication extension
 {{!RFC6066}}.
-The server verifies the client's challenge by accessing the reconfigured TLS server and verifying a particular challenge certificate is presented.
+The server verifies the client's challenge by accessing the TLS server and verifying a particular certificate is presented.

 type (required, string):
 : The string "tls-sni-02"